abadid/cmsc424-spring2018/project4/README.md

 #### Coding Restrictions:
-1. Please do not modify anything else.
+1. Please do not modify anything in the code aside from the SQL query.

 #### Answer the following questions on ELMS

-Based on your understanding of fuzzy functional dependency answer the following questions:
+Based on your experience with calculating fuzzy functional dependency confidence as part of this assignment, please answer the following questions via the Quiz on ELMS that corresponds to this project:

-1. A high cardinality score is assigned to ‘x’ in X if it occurs with different ‘y’ values in Y. (True or False)
+1. A high cardinality score is assigned to ‘x’ in X if it occurs with many different ‘y’ values in Y. (True or False)

 2. A high cardinality score is assigned to ‘x’ in X if it occurs with exactly one ‘y’ value multiple times.
 (True or False)

 3. A high consistency score is assigned to ‘x’ in X if it occurs mostly with a fixed ‘y1’ in Y and with possibly few other values in Y. (True or False)

+4. It is impossible for cardinality(X,Y,x) to be 1 and consistency(X,Y,x) to not be 1.
+(True or False)

+5. It is impossible for consistency(X,Y,x) to be 1 and cardinality(X,Y,x) to not be 1.
+(True or false)

+6. How high does the threshold have to be for the fuzzy functional dependency calculation to be the same as a regular functional dependency?
+(Fill in the blank)

-4. The confidence equation includes two parts --- one part is focused on cardinality and the other part focused on consistency.
+7. The confidence equation adds together two parts --- one part is focused on cardinality and the other part focused on consistency.
 Do we really need both parts?
-Let’s say that we removed the **consistency** part, and kept the **cardinality** part.
-The functional dependency X-->Y might incorrectly exist, (i.e. when the confidence is above threshold) if we just doubled the cardinality part (i.e. confidence = 2*cardinality part instead of having confidence = cardinality part + consistency part), but would correctly be below threshold if the original confidence equation is used (because X and Y have nothing to do with each other).
-Which of the following would yield in such an incorrect functional dependency?
+Let’s say that we removed the **consistency** part, and doubled the **cardinality** part.
+Under what situations would we be likely to incorrectly identify fuzzy functional dependencies X~->Y when in fact X and Y have nothing to do with each other.
+(But if we used the original confidence equation, we would likely correctly not identify X~->Y as a fuzzy functional dependency.)
+Assume reasonable thresholds and data sizes (e.g., a threshold in the range of 1.5-1.7 and 10000-100000 tuples).

 	(check all that apply)